jina-ai/examples/multimodal-search-pdf/README.md

 What's included in this example:

-- Search text, image, PDF all in one flow or in separate flows
+- Search text, image, PDF all in one Flow or in separate Flows
 - Leverage Jina Recursive Document Representation to segment and encode text
 - Speed up indexing time with parallel Peas
 - Use customized executors to better fit your needs
-- Provide detailed docstrings for YAML files to help you understand Jina App
+- Provide detailed docstrings for YAML files to help you understand the example

 - [PDF search](#pdf-search)
   * [Use toy data](#use-toy-data)